 Even when the subject is anesthetized and supine, with no volume losses down the Eustachian tube, there are additional highly active processes that remove foreign substances.

 Lim & Hussl (1975) described active pinocytosis of macromolecules by the bounding epithelium, delivering substances to the lymphatic system for drainage.
 Such a mechanism is consistent with the rapid loss of drug from solution in the middle ear in a non-specific manner (all drugs are lost at a similarly high rate).
-Drugs lost the lymphatics enter the vasculature.
-Some of the middle ear drug loss is also probably occurs directly to the vasculature.
+Drugs lost to the lymphatics eventually enter the vasculature at a nearby lymph node.
+Some of the middle ear drug loss also occurs directly to the vasculature.

 The figure below shows the time course of loss for some drugs from the anesthetized guinea pig middle ear (i.e. with no fluid loss to the Eustachian tube).
 It was quantified by taking samples from the round window niche at the time of perilymph sampling.
 Loss is relatively non-substance-specific.
 Even large molecules, such as dextran, rapidly decline in concentration after local applications in the form of a solution.
 Such a non-specific process is consistent with loss by pinocytosis.